Articles on: Conducting Tests

 What is Maximum Attempts for a Test?

-The setting Maximum Attempts allows you to set the maximum number of times a test taker can attempt a test.
-If you are using the AutoProctor Google Forms add-on, you can find it in the settings of the add-on, under the Main section, as shown below:
+The Max Attempts setting allows you to set the maximum number of times a candidate can attempt a test.
+You can find this in the Main Settings section of your Test Settings.

-Updated on: 05/02/2023
+Updated on: 02/03/2025

 Was this article helpful?